Free Call +91-7891010000

 Supplements

 The following supplements must be taken every day to avoid vitamin deficits.
 Please keep in mind that every pill needs to be broken up into six to eight little pieces.
+It may be challenging for pills to pass through your new anatomy and you may not be able to absorb complete tablets as effectively as you may have before surgery.

 Multivitamins